RuinedStar/The-Tortoise-and-the-Hare/README.md

 </div>

 ## Motivation
 It was a project competition in Artificial Intelligence course from NTNU.
-Your chress AI is limited to a specific time(< 3 seconds) to response in the competition.
+Your chess AI is limited to a specific time(< 3 seconds) to response in the competition.

-The core algorithm I designed for the game is Alpha-beta Pruning.
+The core algorithm I design for the game is Alpha-Beta Pruning.

 ## How to Play
 1. Tortoises move first, and hares move next, the sequence is reapted until the game is over.